Fix Sage Balance Sheet Account Suspense Error

 If customer balances, supplier balances, or bank balances are entered incorrectly, the problem may continue through every future accounting period.

-In many cases, this results in Sage 50 balance sheet out of balance error, suspense account activity, or inaccurate retained earnings.
+In many cases, this results in Sage 50 balance sheet out of balance error, Sage balance sheet account suspense activity, or inaccurate retained earnings.

 How To Find The Suspense Account In Sage 50?